National Career Events #NAW2023 & #NCW2023

 Every year Glyn School takes part in the National Apprenticeship and National Careers week both of which are coming soon, please see the information below.

 Each year a range of excellent resources are provided.
-At the bottom of this page are the resources for both students and Parents and Carers, for 2022 and we will update these with 2023 when they arrive.
+At the bottom of this page are the resources we used and shared with both students and Parents and Carers, for 2022 and 2023.

-National Apprenticeship Week will take place on Monday 6 February to Sunday 12 February 2023.
+National Apprenticeship Week took place on Monday 6 February to Sunday 12 February 2023.

-- It will provide an excellent opportunity to celebrate apprenticeships and bring the whole apprenticeship community together
+- It provided an excellent opportunity to celebrate apprenticeships and bring the whole apprenticeship community together

-- The Week will shine a light on the positive differences that apprenticeships can make to individuals, employers and to the wider economy
+- The Week shone a light on the positive differences that apprenticeships can make to individuals, employers and to the wider economy

 For more information on Apprenticeships please check our dedicated page on our careers webpages A Full Guide to Apprenticeships at Post 16 and Post 18